-There is need to improve Biodiversity in urban landscapes because urban areas have been predicted to triple in size by 2030, and natural habitats are continually declining.
-If urbanites value ecology and do not want environmental robustness to fall, then biodiversity must be included in urban landscapes.
+There is a need to improve Biodiversity in urban landscapes because urban areas have been predicted to triple in size by 2030, and natural habitats are continually declining.
+If urbanites value ecology and do not want environmental robustness to fall, biodiversity must be included in urban landscapes.

-Biodiversity covers the active presence of various species of plants, bacteria, insects, mammals, birds, and more.
+Biodiversity covers the active presence of various plants, bacteria, insects, mammals, birds, and more.
 It describes the harmonious existence of all these species in a habitat.
 Healthy biodiversity impacts everything in an ecosystem; the number of pollinating birds and bees, compost-eating bacteria recycling nutrients, and enough bats to consume a measure of crop-eating insects.

 also read: Biodiversity Hotspots in Africa

 - the number of different species in an ecosystem,